cst1201-d644-sp2016/Syllabus/README.md

 - Quizzes and exams
   - All quizzes and exams must be completed on laboratory computers.
   - Tests are 60 minutes.
-  - Test make-ups will be given if only if:
+  - Test make-ups will be given if and only if:
       - the request is made sufficiently in advance of the test, and
       - the make-up is scheduled prior to the next class.
   - No make-ups will be given for quizzes.